Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

 ### Deploying Gitea

-The main task deploys gitea on a kubernetes cluster with the variables set in "defaults" folder.
-It creates a secret that includes username and password.
+The main task deploys gitea on a kubernetes cluster with the default variables set.
+Once the deployment is completed, it creates the service endpoint and an admin secret, then stores them in the following variables:

+- `gitea_internal_endpoint`
+- `gitea_username`
+- `gitea_password`
+- `gitea_access_token`

 ```yaml
 - include_role: